Built at a time when style was just as important as functionality, these classic 1970s coupes offer style, fun and practicality in equal measure

 Ford’s Capri entered the new decade with a lot to offer – transatlantic styling, straightforward mechanicals and car to fit more or less any budget.
-From the lowliest four-cylinder to the fastest V6, the Capri offered the same long bonnet and hatchback practicality – and was quickly developed through three iterations between 1970 and 1980, the MkIII arriving in 1978.
+From the lowliest four-cylinder to the fastest V6, the Capri offered the same long bonnet and hatchback practicality – and was quickly developed through three iterations between 1970 and 1980, the Capri Mk3 arriving in 1978.

 An unlikely competitor for the later 2.0-litre Capri, Porsche’s 924 was nevertheless Stuttgart’s entry-level model, part of a two pronged lower and upper replacement programme designed to save the 911 the indignity of seeing out the Seventies – at least as far as boss Ernst Fuhrmann was concerned.

-Abingdon’s GT was five years into its run by the time the ‘Seventies dawned – and, by the mid point of 1974 (for the 1975 model year), polyurethane bumpers disfigured the ‘B and ‘B GT in order to appease American crash legislation.
+Abingdon’s MGB GT was five years into its run by the time the 70s dawned – and, by the mid point of 1974 (for the 1975 model year), polyurethane bumpers (as pictured on the early 80s car above) radically changed the looks of the ‘B and ‘B GT in order to appease American crash legislation.

 Bringing the combined talents of a Maserati V6, styling by Robert Opron, front-wheel drive and full-power hydropnematic suspension to the table, the SM was a technical tour-de-force – but financial problems at the time eventually delivered Citroën into the hands of Peugeot.